Back

 Your messages travel under lock.

-When someone writes to you, the message is locked inside their browser BEFORE it leaves.
-That means it's encrypted by the time it leaves the person sending it, it travels encrypted, arrives encrypted on our servers, and only opens in YOUR browser when you read it.
+When someone writes to you, the message is sealed inside their browser BEFORE it leaves.
+It travels encrypted, lands encrypted on our servers, and only opens in YOUR browser when you read it.
 Neither we nor anyone in the middle can read the content.
-If you set a recovery passphrase, you can read your messages even when switching devices.
-For now this protection covers messages that come TO you.
-Your replies travel in a standard way; we'll improve that in upcoming releases.
+Replies you send back are sealed the same way as soon as the contact's reply key has been generated.
+That happens automatically the first time they reply: from that point on the whole conversation is end-to-end encrypted in both directions.
+The very first message on a brand-new thread can travel in standard form, before the key exists.
+If you set a recovery passphrase, you can read your messages even on a new device.

 Only you can see your things.